Ann Wolfe

 Ann Wolfe (born January 17, 1971) is an American retired professional boxer, trainer and actress.
 Wolfe held world titles in three different weight classes simultaneously and is regarded as one of the greatest female boxers of all time.
 She is a member of the International Women's Boxing Hall of Fame.

 Personal life

-Wolfe was born in Austin, Texas and moved to Oberlin, Louisiana where she spent most of her childhood.
+Wolfe was born in Oberlin, Louisiana and moved to Austin, Texas where she spent most of her childhood.
 She moved back to Austin in 1996 with her two daughters and one son.
 After being homeless and working construction, she met her original trainer 'Pops' Billingsley.
 She fought her amateur fights under Billingsley's tutelage and started fighting as a professional for RPM Promotions.

 Amateur career

-Wolfe had a record of 3-1 as an amateur boxer and fought at the 1998 U.S. National Championships.
+Wolfe had a record of 3–1 as an amateur boxer and fought at the 1998 U.S. National Championships.
 She won a decision over Tami Hendrickson of Seattle in the quarter-final by 50–39, then went on to stop Shanie Keelean of Chicago within 46 seconds of the first round.
 In the semifinal Wolfe lost to La'Kiea Coffen by a disqualification at 1:23 of the third round.